TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 rslts <- sapply(folds, f.cv)
 mean(rslts)
 sd(rslts)
+min(rslts)

 ```

 Now that we have our performance estimate, let's fit the final model to the complete dataset.
-  Since this model includes more training data than was used during performance estimation,
+  Since this final model is based on more training data than was used during performance estimation,
   we expect the final model to typically perform at least as well as the performance estimate,
-  especially if the dispersion of performance estimates across folds `sd(rslts)` is low:
+  particularly if the dispersion of performance estimates across folds `sd(rslts)` is low.
+In any
+  case, we expect the performance to be at least as good as the worst performance seen in any of
+  the folds `min(rslts)`.

+In the residual plots above, we see what look like systematic trends in the residuals,
+  suggesting our model is failing to capture some source of structure in the data.
+In this
+  contrived example, this is likely related to the negative class actually being composed of
+  two distinct groups which have systematic differences between them.
+We are missing predictor
+  terms to capture that systematic difference.
+Because the residual plots look pretty bad, the
+  parametric p-values are not to be trusted.
+However, the performance estimates found by
+  cross-validation should still be perfectly valid.
+Furthermore, you could still use permutation
+  to estimate parameter p-values, and you could use bootstrapping to estimate confidence
+  intervals for the coefficients.

 ```
 fit.lo <- glm(Grp ~ 1, data=dat, family='binomial')